redis/redis-doc/topics/indexes.md

 Note that in the range queries I prefixed my min and max element with `[` and `(`.
-This prefixes are mandatory, and they specify if the element we specify for the range is inclusive or exclusive.
+This prefixes are mandatory, and they specify if the element of the range is inclusive or exclusive.
 So the range `[a (b` means give me all the elements lexicographically between `a` inclusive and `b` exclusive, which are all the elements starting with `a`.

 There are also two more special characters indicating the infinitely negative string and the infinitely positive string, which are `-` and `+`.